What we invest in

 Below is an overview of the most common asset classes we invest in.

 When you invest in shares (also known as equities), you’re actually buying a share of a company that can be traded on a stock exchange.
 You can access small and large companies across a range of industries in Australia or overseas.
-Shares provide gains or losses through changes in their price on the stock exchange as well as dividends (income).
-Shares are regarded as a high-risk investment with the potential for short-term negative returns, however they also have the potential for higher returns than most other asset classes over the long term.
+Shares provide gains or losses through changes in their price on the stock exchange and income through dividends.
+Shares are regarded as a high-risk investment with the potential for short-term negative returns.
+However, they also have the potential for higher returns than most other asset classes over the long term.

 Private equity involves investing in companies that aren’t listed on a stock exchange.
-Investments can include Australian and overseas companies across a wide range of industries involved in venture capital, expansion capital and buy-outs.
-It aims to produce high long-term returns; however, it’s also a high-risk asset class and may incur negative returns over certain periods of time.
+Investments can include Australian and overseas companies across a wide range of industries and various stages of development, from early-stage venture capital and those requiring expansion capital to grow, through to management-supported buyouts.
+It aims to produce high long-term returns but is a high-risk asset class and may incur negative returns.
 Private equity is classified as a growth-orientated asset class and is likely to exhibit risks similar to those associated with listed shares over the long term.

-Capital gains or losses may also be incurred from movements in the price of fixed-interest investments, primarily as the result of movements in interest rates.
-Fixed interest investments may provide higher returns than cash over the long term and are generally considered low to medium risk investments.
-Fixed interest may also have negative returns in certain market conditions.
+Capital gains or losses may also be incurred through movements in the price of fixed-interest investments, primarily arising from movements in interest rates and changes in credit risk.
+Fixed interest investments may provide higher returns than cash over the long term but may also have negative returns in certain market conditions.

-Cash is made up of bank deposits and other short-term money market investments.
-Interest is received from a cash investment.
+Cash is made up of bank deposits, including term deposits, and other short-term money market investments and cash instruments.
+Interest is generally received from cash investments.
 An investment in cash generally offers the lowest returns over the long run of any asset class, but also has the lowest risk.
 The purchasing power of cash is reduced over time as a result of inflation.

 It’s also possible that returns on the cash asset class could be negative, in an environment where short term interest rates are very low or even negative.
-The cash rate is set by the Reserve Bank of Australia and represents the interest rate on unsecured overnight loans between banks.
+Cash investments are based on the official cash rate set by the Reserve Bank of Australia and represents the interest rate on unsecured overnight loans between banks.

-Each of our investment options invest in a range of different asset classes to suit different investment objectives and goals.
+We offer a range of investment options with different asset allocations to suit your investment objectives and goals.

 Pre-mixed investment options